Maryland Car Accident Lawyer

 In the event PIP coverage is insufficient to meet all your needs and the accident was not your fault, you may get a greater amount of compensation by filing a lawsuit against the at-fault driver.
 All drivers are required to carry liability insurance to cover at least $30,000 in personal injury damages (up to $60,000 if more than one person is injured) and $15,000 in property damage.
 To be successful in a claim against the other driver, you need to be able to prove that the accident was the other driver’s fault and caused your injuries, and you also need to be able to justify the amount of money you are seeking and the nature and extent of your injuries.

 The other party’s insurance company may dispute your injuries or claim that their insured was not responsible.
 In this case, you need experienced legal representation who can negotiate a valuable settlement with the insurance company while preparing your case for trial if necessary.
 If you are not represented by an attorney, the insurance company will try to take advantage of you by denying your claim or offering far less than your claim is worth.
-At Steinhardt, Siskind & Associates, LLC, our lawyers go to work right away investigating the accident and building a strong case that proves the other party’s liability for all your damages.
+At Steinhardt, Siskind & Lieberman, LLC, our lawyers go to work right away investigating the accident and building a strong case that proves the other party’s liability for all your damages.
 Insurers are more likely to settle the case for a proper amount rather than face us in court, and if they don’t, our skilled and experienced attorneys are ready to take your case before a jury for maximum compensation.

 What to do after a Maryland Car Accident

 Being injured in a car accident is a painful and shocking experience.
 It can be hard to know what to do or say at the scene, or what steps to take after the accident to ensure your claim for compensation.
 Yet the things you do and say (or don’t do or say) after an accident can have a major impact on the value of your claim, the ability of your lawyer to pursue your case, and indeed whether you will be able to collect any compensation at all.
-If you are ever in a Maryland car accident, follow the steps below to secure your claim, and call the personal injury attorneys at Steinhardt, Siskind & Associates, LLC to pursue your case.
+If you are ever in a Maryland car accident, follow the steps below to secure your claim, and call the personal injury attorneys at Steinhardt, Siskind & Lieberman, LLC to pursue your case.

 Make sure everyone is okay.
 If there are any injuries or it appears anyone involved in the accident needs medical attention, don’t hesitate to call 9-1-1.
 You may want to perform First Aid in an emergency until help arrives, but don’t take any measures you are not qualified to perform or are unsure of.
 Remember that it is recommended to never move an unconscious person unless it appears absolutely necessary to save their life, such as if they are lying in the path of oncoming traffic.